 Minimizing MAE ensures that our model predictions are as close as possible to the actual values, providing a reliable tool for assessing wine quality.

-The student with the lowest MAD on the test set will win an extra 5 points on the project and Bragging Rights!
+The student with the lowest MAE on the test set will win an extra 5 points on the project and Bragging Rights!

 Objective B: Mining Data for Insights